USD 300 million estimated cost, and "within 7 minutes most of the damage was done".

 You can have complexity or safety.
 But not both.

-So perhaps consider how closely you want to emulate what happened to Maersk.
+Perhaps consider how closely you want to emulate what happened to Maersk.
 Because an attack on your systems will inevitably succeed.

-We glean a lot of information about Windows-threats from our system logs.
+We glean a lot of information about Windows-threats from our server logs.
 Attackers push their stuff at our systems as if they were Windows-based ones.
 Such attempts always fail and all of their actions get recorded.

 If some of the stuff that we see gets a foothold on your Windows-based systems your day will go downhill very rapidly.

 Your staff may need to learn new things and move outside their comfort zone.
-But avoiding that isn't sufficient reason to risk throwing away $millions.|
+But avoiding that isn't sufficient reason to risk throwing away $millions.

 There's lots of recommendations in the technical article linked above.